yezi-qwq/openairinterface5g/doc/E1AP/E1-design.md

 that you have to restart the CU-CP if you want to connect the CU-UP again (e.g., after a crash).
 The CU-CP might also misfunction during attach if a CU-UP was connected, but disconnected in the meantime.

+# 5. Abnormal conditions

+* The CU-UP goes offline during normal operation (e.g. UEs have a valid PDU Session and are exchanging data on the UP): after restarting the CU-UP, the UP is not restored and the user will notice GTP errors.
+In this case the UEs have to reconnect.